um-tech-evolution/circuits/README.md

 ![Build Status](https://travis-ci.org/um-tech-evolution/circuits.svg?branch=master)

 There is a suite of unit tests in the `test` directory.
 They use both standard Python tests and Nose-style tests, so it is best to use Nose to run them.
+Additionally, some of the simpler functions only have doc tests, these can be run very simple with Nose, just add the `--with-doctest` flag.
 This can be done with the following command (once the `nose` package is installed):

 ```
-$ nosetests
+$ nosetests --with-doctest
 ```